bitranox/wrapt_timeout_decorator/README.rst

 Since it is using multiprocess and dill, this decorator can be used on more sophisticated objects

-when not using signals (under Windows for instance)
+when not using signals (under Windows for instance).
+In that case multiprocess and multiprocess.pipe is used

+to communicate with the child process (instead of multiprocessing.queue) which is faster and might work on Amazon AWS.

 -----